If you prefer audiobooks, listen to the audio version created by Sam Gabriel below!

-Harry couldn’t feel all Sirius’ bones this time.
+Harry grimaced at the sudden warmth.
 He’s put on some weight.

 ‘I managed to return to my family’s awful old home.’
 Sirius stepped back.
 ‘I’d offer to show you, but it’s under the Fidelius and really not very homely.
 Perhaps in a year, when that miserable house-elf has managed to restore the place to as close to a liveable standard as it will ever get.’

 ‘Is it safe?
 A bit of dirt’s less trouble than dementors.’

 ‘Fidelius Charm,’ Sirius said.
 ‘There’s few things that are safer.’

 Sirius flinched.
 ‘Dumbledore, I’d like to see anyone try and get the secret out of him.’

 It probably is good.
 Dumbledore will save Sirius.
 It’s me who’s the sacrifice.